 - If you’re entitled to Medicare because you signed up for Part A at age 65 or later (perhaps not realizing that it can affect the use of your HSA) but have not yet applied for Social Security retirement benefits, you can withdraw your application for Part A. (To do so, contact the Social Security Administration at 1-800-772-1213.)
-There are no penalties or repercussions and you are free to reapply for Part A at a future date.
+There are no penalties or repercussions and you are free to reapply for Part A at any future date.

 - But if you have applied for, or are receiving, Social Security benefits—which automatically entitles you to Part A—you cannot continue to contribute to your HSA.
 And in these circumstances, the only way you could opt out of Part A is to pay back to the government all the money you’ve received in Social Security payments, plus everything Medicare has spent on your medical claims.
 You must repay these amounts before your application to drop out of Part A can be processed.
 If you take this action, you’re no longer entitled to Social Security or Medicare—but you can reapply for both at any time in the future (for example, if you end or lose your HSA coverage).